techreturners/introduction-to-test-doubles-javascript/README.md

 ### Running the Unit Tests

-You can run the unit tests in your terminal by running `npm install` followed by `npm test`.
+You can run the unit tests in your terminal by running:

+`npm install`

+ Followed by:

+ `npm test`

+ ### Note

+The [Google JavaScript style guide](https://google.github.io/styleguide/jsguide.html) has been followed for this repository.

 ## What's Next?
 Feel free to head back to review the concepts again.